Share:

 Switching to a freelance career or not, everyone should know their basic cost of living, or the minimum needed to cover the bills and food each week.
 If you are contemplating leaving a salaried job to start freelance writing, set aside extra savings (if you can) that will cover your living expenses for a period of time once you leave your job.

 Alternatively, if it won’t cause issues with your employer, start your business and begin engaging in activities to build your client base before you take the leap out of employment.
-There are multiple avenues for finding regular writing work – we cover this topic in-depth in our freelance course, Build Your Freelance Content Writing Business.
+When you start out, finding clients yourself can be a struggle.
+Building up your client base will take time, so consider asking some of the copywriting agencies in your region if they are looking for any additional writers.

 workstation 405768 1920 768x518 1